oybcst/project-template-r/README.md

 To add local files back to the repo, go to the GitHub page, click `Add file`, then `Upload files`.

 ### A bit of `git`
-If you do lots of changes, that will get old fast.
+If you do lots of changes, `Upload files` will get old fast.

 Personally, I clone the repo locally, from Mac terminal:
 ```